 Accommodation and return to work

-Although every situation must be treated as unique, following best practices that align with human rights legislation will support success.
+Treat every situation as unique.
+But, there are best practices you can follow that align with human rights legislation.
+They’ll also support success.

 Policy and commitment

-- Ensure that leaders have the necessary skills and resources to support the success of employees being accommodated or returning to work whether due to a physical health issue, a mental health illness, or having experienced a loss
+• Ensure leaders have the skills and resources to support the success of employees who need accommodations.
+These skills must be adequate to address a physical health issue, a mental health illness or a loss.

-- Consider use of the tool Supporting employee success
+• Consider using the tool Supporting employee success

 Planning